 Learn about other coverage options

-- Virginia, Texas or Florida state residents (in select counties): Aetna CVS Health™ ACA plans offer coverage if you’ve had a qualifying life event.
+- Arizona, California, Illinois, New Jersey, Virginia, Texas or Florida state residents (in select counties): Aetna CVS Health™ ACA plans offer coverage if you’ve had a qualifying life event.
 To learn more, just visit the Aetna CVS Health Marketplace website.

-- All other state residents: Visit HealthCare.gov to learn about other coverage options you may be eligible for.
+- All other state residents: Find local help to learn about your coverage options and get help with your application.

 Will my child still be covered even if I am no longer eligible for Medicaid?

 Children and teens can stay covered as long as they still qualify for Medicaid.

 Medicaid renewal (also called Medicaid “redetermination” or “recertification”) is when you renew Medicaid benefits.
 Your state will use the info they have to decide if you still qualify for Medicaid or CHIP coverage*.